 👪 Serving size

 This recipe serves 8.
 However, you can easily adjust the recipe to serve as many as you need.
-Simply click on the blue serving size, choose the numbers of servings you'd like, and the amounts will adjust accordingly.
+Simply click on the serving size, choose the number of servings you'd like, and the amounts will adjust accordingly.

 🔢WW POINTS